Akin-23/akin-news/README.md

 #### Home and Topic Routes

 Upon loading, the demo initiates requests to retrieve lists of topics and articles from the API.
-These topics are then seamlessly integrated into the drop-down menu within the Header component, facilitating dynamic menu generation.
+These topics are then seamlessly integrated into the drop-down menu within the Navigation component, facilitating dynamic menu generation.

 Both the home and topic pages employ the same Article card component to present concise summaries of articles, ensuring a consistent user experience.